Spirit of Freedom ~ Frequently Asked Questions

 Is there an option for three of us to share a cabin?

-Most of the Double/Twin cabins have a double bed under with single bed over, and although we usually only allocate two people to this cabin type, we can place three of you in on your request.
+Most of the Double/Twin cabins have a double bed under with single bed over.
+Although we usually only allocate two people to this cabin type, we can place three of you in on your request.